 How much will it cost?

-Students will be eligible for a 10% fees discount if they are currently employed by an NGO, have left NGO employment within 6 calendar months prior to enrolment on the programme, or will commence employment with an NGO within 3 calendar months of graduating from the programme.
+Students may be eligible for a 10% fees discount if they are currently employed by a recognised NGO, have left NGO employment within 6 calendar months prior to enrolment on the programme, or will commence employment with an NGO within 3 calendar months of graduating from the programme.
 It will be necessary to produce appropriate documentary evidence of NGO employment to qualify for this discount.

 What career can you have?